USCMediaImpact/mip-dashboard/details.md

 >   REDIS_PASSWORD=
 >   REDIS_PORT=6379

-APP_KEY are very important. user password are base this APP_HOST_DOMAIN are used in email template. change this will make the reset password email and invite email links changed DB_SOCKET or DB_HOST are database address. for google engine are used DB_SOCKET for local dev most time are used DB_HOST
+APP_KEY is very important as the user password is based on this.
+APP_HOST_DOMAIN is used in email template.
+Change this in order to set the reset password email and invite email links to have the correct domain.
+DB_SOCKET or DB_HOST are database address.
+For Google App Engine use DB_SOCKET.
+For local dev, you will likely use DB_HOST.

 ***Folder Structure***
 ├── app
 │   ├── Helpers
 │   │   └── FormatterHelper.php
-> We can used this helper in View need this in view
+> We can use this helper in View.
+We need the following line in the view
 > @inject('formatter', 'App\Helpers\FormatterHelper')
-> for now most page are used ajax to get data.
-To format date we used moment.js.
-To format number we used new Intl ECMAScript Internationalization API, safari not support. so we add shim script
+> for now, most page use ajax to get data.
+To format dates, we used moment.js.
+To format numbers, we use new Intl ECMAScript Internationalization API, which Safari does not support.
+So we add shim script
 > <script src="//cdn.polyfill.io/v2/polyfill.min.js?features=Intl.~locale.en"></script>
-> this script will check brower have support Intl and add fallbacks
+> This script will check brower have support Intl and add fallbacks

 │   ├── Http
 │   │   ├── Controllers